Thursday, December 11, 2014

 Without any penalties for multiclassing, the standard "favored class" rule has no real meaning.
 Instead, a character gains a bonus skill point for every level of their race's favored class that they take.
 The first level a character takes of their race's favored class grants them four extra skill points (this bonus only applies once in a character's lifetime, so a character who takes levels in both their race's favored class and their race's exclusive class only gets the four skill point bonus once, for the first of the two classes they took).
 For every five levels that a character takes of their favored class, they also gain a bonus racial feat.

 Every race has at least two favored classes: One that is a player character class, and one that is a non-player character class.
 Every race also has at least one exclusive class.
 An exclusive class is treated as a favored class for all purposes, and a character's levels in their favored classes and exclusive classes stack for the purpose of calculating when they are eligible for bonus feats.
+In addition, all the racial "paragon" classes are treated as favored classes for those races (see Unearthed Arcana for information concerning racial paragon classes).
 For example, a 5th-level dwarvish character who was a 2nd-level fighter/3rd-level artificer would be eligible for a bonus racial feat because he has five levels of classes that are considered to be "favored" for him.

 Prestige Classes